 What’s your plan B?

-‘If you can’t get in the first instance there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream course,’ says Luke.
+‘If you can’t get in the first instance, there are other courses you can enrol in or subjects you can take which may lead you down the road toward your dream course,’ says Fiona.

 ‘There are plenty of examples of students who might not have been able to enrol directly in the degree they were gunning for originally, but eventually find their way in.’